chrissst-ian/ard-sd-payload/readme.md

 # ard-sd-payload

-HID emulator that reads a txt file payload from an SD card module and sends out keystrokes as if it were from an HID device (keyboard).
+Keyboard emulator that reads a txt file payload from an SD card module and sends out keystrokes as if it were from an HID device (keyboard).

 # Hardware Requirements
 - Arduino Leonardo (ATmega32u4)